daneshbadlani/Deep-Fake-Detection/README.md

-# CSCI-315: Final Project
+# Deep Fake Detection

-This repository consists of all the work for the final project of AI course.
+This repository consists of all the work for the Deep Fake Detection project.

 # Getting Started